Zelibe/Walmart/README.md

 ## INTRODUCTION
 In this project, I will take on the role of a junior data analyst who was given a dataset assigned by the supervisor that needs to be cleaned and analyzed in order to gain insights to better inform the business and bulid an inventory management system.
+The dataset is located  https://www.kaggle.com/datasets/mikhail1681/walmart-sales/data